Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Simulation Details

 where $k$ indexes the clusters.
 The weights are constructed via $\gamma_{k} = \gamma_{k}' \prod_{ l < k } \left( 1 - \gamma_{l}' \right)$ with priors $\gamma_{k}' \sim \mbeta{1, \alpha}$.

 From this joint distribution, the conditional outcome density is derived as:

 where the conditional mixture weights are dynamically updated by the covariate and exposure distributions:

-Based on this conditional density, the conditional survival function $\mS[y \mid z, \bbx]$ is computed exactly as in the DPMM framework given in \eqref{EDPMqrl.eq.edpm.3}.
-Finally, for a given landmark time $\nu$ and quantile level $\rho$, the conditional QRL and the resulting marginal causal estimands are computed identically to the DPMM procedure detailed in \eqref{EDPMqrl.supp.poststep}.
+Based on this conditional density, the conditional survival function $\mS[y \mid z, \bbx]$ is computed analogously to the conditional survival function in \eqref{EDPMqrl.eq.edpm.3}.
+Finally, for a given time point $\nu$ and quantile level $\rho$, the conditional QRL and the resulting marginal causal estimands are computed using the procedure detailed in Section~\ref{EDPMqrl.supp.poststep}.